yyumna/climatechange_ai/events/neurips2020.md

 Submissions for the Papers track should describe projects relevant to climate change that involve machine learning.
 These may include (but are not limited to) academic research; deployed results from startups, industry, public institutions, etc.; and climate-relevant datasets.

 Submissions should provide experimental or theoretical validation of the method presented, as well as specifying what gap the method fills.
 Authors should clearly illustrate a [pathway to climate impact](#addressing-impact), i.e., identify the way in which this work fits into broader efforts to address climate change.
 Algorithms need not be novel from a machine learning perspective if they are applied in a novel setting.
-Details of methodology need not be revealed if they are proprietary, though transparency is highly encouraged.
+Details of methods need not be revealed if they are proprietary, though transparency is highly encouraged.

 Submissions creating novel datasets are welcomed.
 Datasets should be designed to permit machine learning research (e.g. formatted with clear benchmarks for evaluation).
 In this case, baseline experimental results on the dataset are preferred, but not required.